 Which element are you?

-If you’ve found these concepts interesting and would like to know more, or feel that Chinese Acupuncture may be able to help you, please give us a call or email us and arrange a consultation with Sally.
-She is a unique person and therapist, and your experience with her will be rich and unexpected.
+If you’ve found these concepts interesting and would like to know more, or perhaps feel that Chinese Acupuncture may be able to help you, please give us a call, 01453 548119 to arrange a consultation with Sally.
+She is a unique person and therapist, your experience with her will be rich and unexpected.